hkarani/exif_extractor_js_tests/README.md

 		      docker ps

-vii copy the container id and pass it to docker kill
+vii Copy the container id and pass it to docker kill

           docker kill 3766c4ab331c

-Alternatively stop all running docker images with
+Alternatively to stop all running docker images go with

 			  docker stop $(docker ps -q)

 #4.
 Deploying image
 1. Authenticate Docker CLI to Amazon ECR Registry, replace 012345678910 with your AWS account ID.
-You need to have set up your aws credentials
+You need to have set up your aws credentials.

 		    aws ecr get-login-password --region us-east-1 | docker login --username AWS --password-stdin 012345678910.dkr.ecr.us-east-1.amazonaws.com

 Success will return login succeeded

 2. Create an Amazong ECR  for you docker image.
-Replace "exifextractor with an name of your choice"
+Replace "exifextractor" with an name of your choice

 	        aws ecr create-repository --repository-name exif_extractor --region us-east-1 --image-scanning-configuration scanOnPush=true --image-tag-mutability MUTABLE